 Play these chords in a sequence, listen to their different colors and how they relate to the individual notes of the major scale.

 Afterward, try playing some progressions with them, you might even stumble upon the chords of a song you already know.

 Also, in order to make things a bit more interesting when you’re playing a chord progression, it is a great idea to cycle around a few different chord shapes of the same chord, just so that you aren’t stuck to the same voicing all the time.

 With that in mind, after you are comfortable with the shapes shown above (some of them are the first chords that people usually learn), you can try to learn other voicings of those chords so you can spice up your comping game.

 Songs that use the C Major Scale

-However, just because a song is in C Major, it doesn’t mean that you cannot use other scales in certain moments, otherwise it might end up sounding a bit dull or repetitive.
-It is always great to use different resources when they are available to us.
+Although, just because a song is in C Major, it doesn’t mean that you cannot use other scales in certain moments, otherwise it might end up sounding a bit dull or repetitive.
+It is always good to use different resources when they are available to us.

 Here are a few examples of songs that use the C Major scale: